How To Cool a Room During Summer

-As a result, on summer nights, or even year-round for people in hot climates, a rising thermostat can make it hard to fall asleep or lead to unwanted awakenings during the night.
+Overheating is one of the biggest barriers to getting comfortable in bed, which is essential to consistent, high-quality sleep.
+On warm nights, the higher temperature can make it hard to fall asleep or lead to unwanted awakenings during the night.
 Knowing how to cool your bedroom can bring relief and help you sleep longer with fewer interruptions.

 Tips for Staying Cool During Sleep